Chapter 30. Lead-Based Paint Activities Regulations

 b.
 Locate at least two dust sampling locations.

-3. If deteriorated paint is present, each surface with deteriorated paint, which is determined to be in poor condition by using documented methodologies and to have a distinct painting history, shall be tested for the presence of lead.
+3. If deteriorated paint is present, each surface with deteriorated paint that is determined to be in poor condition by using documented methodologies and to have a distinct painting history must be tested for the presence of lead.

-4. In residential dwellings, two composite dust samples shall be collected, one from the floors and the other from the windows, in rooms, hallways, or stairwells where one or more children, age six and under, are likely to come in contact with dust.
+4. In residential dwellings, two composite dust samples must be collected, one from the floors and the other from the windows, in rooms, hallways, or stairwells where one or more children six years of age and younger are likely to come in contact with dust.

-5. In multi-family dwellings and child-occupied facilities, in addition to the floor and window samples required in 18VAC15-30-550 B 4, the risk assessor shall also collect composite dust samples from common areas where children, age six and under, are most likely to come into contact with dust.
+5. In multi-family dwellings and child-occupied facilities, in addition to the floor and window samples required in 18VAC15-30-550 B 4, the risk assessor must also collect composite dust samples from common areas where children six years of age and younger are most likely to come into contact with dust.

-C. Dust samples shall be collected in the following manner:
+C. Dust samples must be collected in the following manner:

-1. All dust samples shall be taken using documented methodologies that incorporate adequate quality control procedures.
+1. All dust samples must be taken using documented methodologies that incorporate adequate quality control procedures.

 Statutory Authority